 - 267. The bulk of this fraudulently inflated value came from the misrepresentation in the years 2012 through 2016 that the apartment was 30,000 square feet, when in reality the apartment was only 10,996 square feet.
 That wildly overstated size was then multiplied by an unreasonable price per square foot. - 268.
-The result was an implausible valuation that was obscured by including the Triplex in the "Other Assets" category, which could include more than a dozen different properties and assets. - and deliberate fraud, not an honest mistake.
+The result was an implausible valuation that was obscured by including the Triplex in the "Other Assets" category, which could include more than a dozen different properties and assets. - 269.
+Tripling the size of the apartment for purposes of the valuation was intentional and deliberate fraud, not an honest mistake.
 Documents demonstrating the true size of Mr. Trump's Triplex (most notably the condominium offering plan and associated amendments for Trump Tower) were easily accessible inside the Trump Organization, were signed by Mr. Trump, and were sent to Mr. Weisselberg in 2012.
 And Mr. Trump was of course intimately familiar with the layout of both the building and the apartment, having personally overseen the construction of both.